raspberrypilearning/cd-dice-roller/en/step_2.md

 --- /task ---

 You now have a working dice simulator.
 Click the button and you should see something like below.
 Lets see if you can make it look better in the next step.
+We will examine the two white boxes with Liar's dice and Yahtzee later.